-- 22. Tourism continues to be the Territory's primary industry, accounting for approximately 40 per cent of its GDP in 2015.
-Tourism also contributes over 25 per cent of the Government's annual recurrent revenue.
-Both foreign investors and visitors, mainly from Canada, the United Kingdom and the United States, play significant roles.
-According to official statistics, visitor arrivals in 2015 totalled approximately 1.32 million, with cruise passengers accounting for more than two thirds (nearly 930,000 passengers).
-There were 386,052 stayover visitors in 2015, an increase of 8.1 per cent, compared with 357,237 in 2014.
-According to the administering Power, growth in the number of stopover arrivals continued in the first quarter of 2016, boosting year-on-year growth for the first quarter by 19 per cent.
-Cruise passenger arrivals, on the other hand, declined by 4 per cent when compared with the same period in 2015.
+- 23. Tourism continues to be the Territory's primary industry, continuing to account for approximately 40 per cent of its GDP in 2016.
+Tourism also contributes over 25 per cent of the Government's annual recurring revenue.
+Both foreign investors and visitors, mainly from Canada, the United Kingdom and the United States of America, play significant roles.
+According to official statistics, cruise passengers accounted for nearly 847,000 visitors in 2016, which represents more than two-thirds of total visitors.
+The number of ships dropped by 33 and the number of cruise passengers by approximately 80,000, compared with 2015.
 The vast majority of stopover tourists continue to be accommodated at resorts on Providenciales.
-The GDP of the hotel and restaurant sector grew by 7.3 per cent in 2015. - 23.
-According to the information provided by the administering Power, while construction activity declined by approximately 3.5 per cent in 2015, it is projected to grow in 2016.
-More than 10 per cent of the 2016/2017 budget allocation is expected to be used to support the construction and associated sectors.
+The GDP of the hotel and restaurant sector grew by 4 per cent in 2016, but that sector was considerably affected by the tropical storms of September 2017, with initial estimates suggesting a 25 per cent decline. - 24.
+According to information provided by the administering Power, construction activity grew by approximately 5 per cent in 2016 and was forecasted to grow further in 2017, with significant government investment in the sector.
+According to the administering Power, growth is now likely to be much reduced, if not negative, given the effects of the hurricanes of September 2017.